Yambottle/datajoint-retinal-ganglion-pipeline/README.md

 ---

-- setup.py is not ready
-- documentation needs updates
 - logger is not ready
-- DataModel-Loader can still be optimized
+- DataModel-Loader design can still be optimized
-- STRF calculation/storage has uncertainty
+- STRF calculation/storage has uncertainty, so that has not been loaded to database yet

 [Back To Top](#datajoint-retinal-ganglion-pipeline)